Fabrication & Supply, LLC

 Q = gas volumetric flow rate at combustion ft3/s.

 every molecule of plant process waste and any supplemental fuel that is added must come in contact with the provided

 oxygen.
-Should this not occur the untreated plant process waste stream and any non ignited supplemental fuel will be exhausted from the
+Should this not occur the untreated plant process waste stream and any non ignited supplemental fuel will be

-process stream through the regenerative thermal oxidizer system.
+plants process stream through the regenerative thermal oxidizer system.
 This forces the polluted waste stream, air and

 fuel are continuously be delivered to the combustion chamber where the waste stream combusted.
 The waste stream is

 delivered through the heat sink ceramic media to cause ignition or preheat the waste gases on the way to the combustion

 area.
 The waste gases in the plants process air are then reacted in the combustion areas at an elevated temperature.
-Higher velocity process

-3/8” material to avoid overheating of the skin or outside walls of the thermal unit.
+5/16" to 3/8” material to avoid thinning of the skin or outside walls of the thermal unit.
 Regenerative thermal oxidizer's use

 thermocouple's designed to detect overheating.
 The modules of insulation exposed in the combustion chamber area is